Blessing of same-sex unions in Christian churches: Canadian Unitarian Council

 Canadian Unitarian churches perform same-sex marriage as well.

 Unitarian Universalist Association

 Unitarian Universalists perform same-sex marriages, and have supported marriage equality since 1973, reaffirming with a formal resolution in 1996.

 Metropolitan Community Church

 The predominantly gay Universal Fellowship of Metropolitan Community Churches performs same-sex marriages.

 Mennonite Church

 The Mennonite Church in the Netherlands offers marriage to both heterosexual and same-gender couples.

 The Mennonite Church Canada offers marriage to both heterosexual and same-gender couples.

 Remonstrants

-The Remonstrants perform weddings for both heterosexual and same-sex couples.
+Since 1986, Remonstrants have treated marital and non-marital, opposite-sex and same-sex relationships on an equal footing.

 Pentecostalism

 Most Pentecostal churches do not affirm gay marriage.

 The Affirming Pentecostal Church International and the Global Alliance of Affirming Apostolic Pentecostals are US based denominations of Oneness Pentecostals that will perform weddings for both heterosexual and same-sex couples.

 Christian Church (Disciples of Christ)

 In mainline Christian Church (Disciples of Christ) blessing of same-sex unions are allowed.